The Right Dose is the Safe Dose

 Where There’s a Will, There’s a Way!

-Aging can present a lot of emotions because, plain and simple, change is uncomfortable.
+Aging can present many emotions because, plain and simple, change is uncomfortable.
 How we look from age 20 to age 40 to age 85 will shift.
 The way and speed at which we move may be different.
 How we’ve done everything we’ve known for years can all change faster than we ever dreamed.

 The more we change, the harder it can be to stay optimistic about the future.
 No one wants to worry about who will help them get out of bed or a chair or help them walk safely to the restroom.
 It’s common for this to weigh heavily on our minds as we age.